James-Guo-03/James-Guo-03.github.io/files/CSF/Communications_and_Networks.md

 	- Dead cells with 3 live neighbors become alive.
 	- Otherwise, cell dies (or stays dead).
 - Over many generations, complex patterns can emerge.
-- Conway’s game of life is not quite an *embarrassingly parallel computation*, *i.e.*, Computation of generation $n$ must finish before computation of generation $n + 1$ can start:
+- Conway’s game of life is not quite an *embarrassingly parallel computation*, *i.e.*, Computation of generation $$n$$ must finish before computation of generation $$n + 1$$ can start:
 	- We could start a new batch of worker threads each generation, but we’ll repeatedly pay the thread startup and teardown costs
 - We develop the prethreading approach, where we:
 	- Create fixed set of worker threads,
 	- “Command queue” allows supervisor thread to send tasks to the workers, and
 	- “Done queue” allows workers to notify supervisor thread when tasks are finished.
-- With the actual implementation, we got about a $2\times$ speedup using four threads Relatively large chunks of work were assigned:
+- With the actual implementation, we got about a $$2\times$$ speedup using four threads Relatively large chunks of work were assigned:
 	- The costs of synchronization amortized over relatively large amounts of sequential computation done by worker threads,
 - Hence, queues are an effective mechanism for communication between threads.

 ### Concurrency Issue: Dead Locks
 - Use of blocking synchronization constructs such as semaphores and mutexes can lead to *deadlock*, where the program hangs indefinitely.

 ```c
 // Data structure
 typedef struct {